camillemartinftw/ftw_activities_tasks/README.md

 Here are some activities, tasks and colab resources we used in learning

-## Week 1: Introduction to Machine Learning
+## Week 1: Introduction to Data Science

 ## Week 2: Data Management